 for I know you surely can."

 Seven holiday-dressed youngsters entered the room, ranging in age from four to ten.
-Each took a turn examining the empty bag of toys—then looked inside with several questions.
-Nurse Ana knew these kids on the maternity floor would soon have a younger brother or a sister of their own.
-She attended to her patient, whispered to the children, but addressed the holiday man still day dreaming out the window.
-"Excuse me, Mr. Kringle, are you sure it's OK if these kids ask you some questions?"
+Each took a turn examining the empty bags—and looked inside with several questions.
+Nurse Ana understood these children on the maternity floor would soon have a younger sibling of their own, as she attended to her patient and whispered something in her ear.

-The bearded brother turned around and whispered something softly.
+The bearded brother turned around and answered softly.
 "Of course.
-But we need to keep it down.
-If the children want to know more about my life, have them listen carefully—I've got a big secret to tell."
+But if they'd like to know more about my life, have them listen carefully—I've got a big secret to share."

 All seven kids found space on the floor.